Meme Analyzer, 2021,

 Researching Image-based Research Papers

-Other research papers were also examined though they focused on examining features of images within databases not related to memes specifically, A short list of papers with research notes can be found at the bottom of this page.
+Additional research was reviewed that focused on image feature analysis within large databases not specific to memes.
+A short list of selected papers, along with research notes, is included at the bottom of this page.

 Inspiration and Wireframe Prototype

-The visualization and interface were inspired by esahubble.com’s zoomable image feature used to examine extremely large images taken from the Hubble telescope.
-The initial level will contain a broad scope of details of the platforms as the user focuses on a particular detail more specific information about the area will emerge.
-The top levels of the visualization would focus on the platform as a whole, containing general information regarding the most popular memes and directional arrows dictating how memes are migrating between platforms.
-Diving a bit deeper into each specific platform could reveal the migration of memes between subgroups or boards within the platform.
-The application would also examine individual meme variations using a timeline comparison to examine how a meme evolves over time or how it changes as it migrates into other social media applications.
-Additional features could include the number of images in the cluster when the images are posted, the platform and community posted etc. A UI prototype created in Adobe XD can be tested below.
+The visualization and interface were inspired by esaHubble.com’s zoomable image feature, which allows users to examine extremely large images from the Hubble telescope.
+At the initial level, the visualization presents a broad overview of each platform.
+As users focus on specific areas, more detailed information emerges.
+The top levels highlight platform-wide patterns, including the most popular memes and directional indicators showing how memes migrate between platforms.
+Deeper exploration within each platform reveals meme movement between subgroups or boards.
+The application also supports timeline comparisons of individual meme variations, illustrating how a meme evolves over time or changes as it spreads across social media applications.
+Additional tracked information includes the number of images in a cluster, posting dates, and the communities or platforms involved.
+A UI prototype created in Adobe XD can be tested below.

-The visualization was created in HTML, Javascript and D3.js.
-A small set of features were prioritized, based on the available time frame.
-I chose to focus on Identical meme clusters sorted by the first appearance on the platform and the emergence of variations seen on platforms.
-The images were processed for their average colour and size to assist with the visualization of the graph.
+The visualization was developed using HTML, JavaScript, and D3.js.
+A small set of features was prioritized due to the project’s time constraints.
+The focus was on identical meme clusters, sorted by their first appearance on each platform, as well as the emergence of variations across platforms.
+Images were processed for average color and size to support the graph visualization.
 The graph itself is organized by popularity and date.
-As the user hovers over a particular image additional information is presented such as the first appearance number of images in the cluster and a bar graph of where they are the most popular.
-Examples can be seen below available below.
+When users hover over an image, additional information is displayed, including the first appearance, the number of images in the cluster, and a bar graph showing the platforms where the meme is most popular.
+Examples of the visualization are available below.